-The rental listing process is designed to allow you to carefully capture all of the benefits of your rental property, which will increase the likelihood that renters will want to view your property.
-You may list unlimited rental properties, upload up to twelve pictures, obtain maximum visibility, and receive potential tenant leads for up to 45 days.
+The rental listing process is designed to allow you to capture carefully all the benefits of your rental property, which will increase the likelihood that renter will want to view your property.
+You may list unlimited rental properties, upload up to 12 pictures, obtain maximum visibility, and receive potential tenant leads for up to 45 days.

-Don't be surprised if you receive a lead shortly after posting your listing.
+Do not be surprised if you receive a lead shortly after posting your listing.
 This is due to all the renters who are actively searching for your rental and have created preset notification filters.
-Don't let your rental remain vacant for one more day.
+Do not let your rental remain vacant for one more day.
 List your property now and obtain the visibility you need to find the perfect renter.

 Apartment Hunting: Picking the Right One